kjflynn/6_29_18_labmtg/README.md

 If you finish lines 29-47 early, see if you can find a more efficient way to do 53-64!

 Groups:
-- Nick, Begum, Kaitlin
+- Nick, Begum, Mia
-- Pat, Josh
+- Pat, Josh, Kaitlin
 - Ada, Will, Marcy